Riadela/CronParser/README.md

 # Cron Expression Parser

-This is a C# project, containing a Cron Expression Parser, which supports the standard cron format with five fields, `Minutes, Hour, Day of Month, Month and Day of Week`, and as well as some operators `, - * /` .
+This is a C# project, containing a Cron Expression Parser, which supports the standard cron format with five fields, `Minutes, Hour, Day of Month, Month and Day of Week`, and as well as some of the operators `, - * /` .

 This is runnable on Windows, Linux and macOS.